 Once my existentialist proposition is explained, I will be able to revisit the concept of nature.
-Instead of liquidating nature – killing it, turning it into asubstantial, fungible things, resources for human “progress” – I will lean on several Romantic writers to describe, in the fourth and fifth sections, nature as a field of existential differences.
+Instead of liquidating nature—killing it; turning it into asubstantial, fungible resources for human “progress”—I will lean on several Romantic writers to describe, in the fourth and fifth sections, nature as a field of existential differences.
 As a form of thought, Romanticism was always subject to several metaphysical oscillations: between the natural and the supernatural, between revolutionary stances and reactionary retractions, and between a militant optimism (Percy Shelley’s “If Winter comes, can Spring be far behind?” in his “Ode to the West Wind”) and a dark pessimism (Lord Byron’s “better not to be” at the end of “Euthanasie”).
 Instead of too quickly favoring only one dimension of Romantic thought, I’d rather argue in this essay that these oscillations draw a space of fundamental polarities that still help us to understand our contemporary situation.
-Romanticism is of course historically datable and we can track its origins, its forerunners, and its acme; but Romanticism also constitutes an event, à la Alain Badiou, that is to say a figure of truth that is still available, a “surviving Romanticism” – to borrow from Sara Guyer (18-20) - that we can still solicit for our present.
+Romanticism is of course historically datable, and we can track its origins, its forerunners, and its acme; but Romanticism also constitutes an event, à la Alain Badiou, that is to say, a figure of truth that is still available, a “surviving Romanticism”—to borrow from Sara Guyer (18–20)—that we can still solicit for our present.

-In this sense, I agree with Michael Löwy and Robert Sayre when they define Romanticism as a transhistorical vision having as its center “a reaction against the way of life in capitalist society” – a reaction giving rise to revolutionary statements and to Gérard de Nerval’s “black sun of Melancholia” (Löwy and Sayre, 1-56).
+In this sense, I agree with Michael Löwy and Robert Sayre when they define Romanticism as a transhistorical vision having as its center “a reaction against the way of life in capitalist societies” (17)—a reaction giving rise to revolutionary statements and to Gérard de Nerval’s “black sun of Melancholia.”
 We thus must not forget that, insofar as society is still capitalist, Romanticism is still topical.
-For Löwy and Sayre,

-Far from conveying an outsiders’ view, far from being a critique rooted in some elsewhere, the Romantic view constitutes modernity’s self-criticism.
-(21)

-Yet I claim that it’s only because Romanticism reveals or produces outsides from within that Romanticism can – still - constitute an alternative to capitalism.
-When the present is too compact, too immanent, too anthropomorphized, too enclosed in itself, we need thinkers and activists risking an elsewhere – revealing, building, and, in the end, communicating an outside to everyone, at least potentially.
-My hypothesis is that it’s possible to save the concept of nature, not as a stable transcendent entity on which racist and sexist politics could be built, but as an element of disruption.
-Leaning on Victor Hugo and Jean-Jacques Rousseau, I will define nature as 1. something that can neither be reduced to a transcendent part nor to an immediate and visible aspect and 2. a plural mediation enabling a political critique of society.
-Nature is plural; but this plurality does not lead to considering the world as a collection of ontologically equivalent entities; rather, natures are different, profoundly different, sometimes contradictory, always deceiving our expectations along with our unfortunate attempt to reduce them to something or to nothing.
-Natures disrupt both the human/non-human divide and the attempt to erase it in a peaceful liberal world that a Parliament of humans or/and things could govern.
-If we want to prevent the Anthropocene from becoming cosmophagic – from eating, swallowing, destroying the non-human universe - and in the end from becoming anthropophagic for lack of otherness, then we must leave a place for an updated concept of nature that could foster an anti-Anthropocenic politics.
+For Löwy and Sayre, “Far from conveying an outsiders’ view, far from being a critique rooted in some elsewhere, the Romantic view constitutes modernity’s self-criticism” (21).
+Yet I claim that it’s only because Romanticism reveals or produces outsides from within that Romanticism can—still—constitute an alternative to capitalism.
+When the present is too compact, too immanent, too anthropomorphized, too enclosed in itself, we need thinkers and activists risking an elsewhere—revealing, building, and, in the end, communicating an outside to everyone, at least potentially.
+My hypothesis is that it’s possible to save the concept of nature, not as a stable transcendent entity on which racist and sexist politics could be built but as an element of disruption.
+Leaning on Victor Hugo and Jean-Jacques Rousseau, I will define nature as 1) something that can neither be reduced to a transcendent part nor to an immediate and visible aspect and 2) a plural mediation enabling a political critique of society.
+Nature is plural, but this plurality does not lead to considering the world as a collection of ontologically equivalent entities; rather, natures are profoundly different, sometimes contradictory, always deceiving our expectations along with our unfortunate attempt to reduce them to something or to nothing.
+Natures disrupt both the human/nonhuman divide and the attempt to erase it in a peaceful liberal world that a Parliament of humans and/or things could govern.
+If we want to prevent the Anthropocene from becoming cosmophagic—from eating, swallowing, destroying the nonhuman universe—and in the end from becoming anthropophagic for lack of otherness, then we must leave a place for an updated concept of nature that could foster an anti-Anthropocenic politics.

-End of the outside, end of nature
+End of the Outside, End of Nature